uustuff/Hescan/README.md

 ## 📄 License

-Released under the MIT License — see the `LICENSE` file for details.
+Released under the MIT License — see the `[License](https://github.com/uustuff/Hescan/blob/main/LICENSE)` file for details.

 ---